crdpa/site/posts/2022-05-11 - date manipulation with css and go.md

 }
 ```

 And voilá.
-You can write a mockup with hardcoded date to see how it works without having to write any Go code, but the concept is pretty simple.
+You can write a mockup site with hardcoded dates to see how it works without having to write any Go code, but the concept is pretty simple.

-I use something similar in this website, but i decided to simply hide the date when the screen is small.
+I use something similar on this website, but decided to hide the date when the screen is small.

 Visit the [front page](https://crdpa.net) and resize the browser window.
 You should see the date desappearing when the screen goes below 800px width (I did this for the picture in the About section too).